himelrana-swe/Youtube/README.md

 # Why I have developed this?

-As an developer.
+As a developer.
 Most of the time I must clear web browser.
 But I always like to listen some awesome music from Youtube during development.
 That's why created this solution.
 So that Youtube can be play from other application.
 Unfortunately **Spotify** Not available in my country.
 But this application is a very good alternative for listening all favourite music for free.
 I have implemented tray Icon functionality so that it's not take space in my Taskbar.
 That is also a great relief for me.

 ## Download your version
 - [Windows x64](https://github.com/himelrana-swe/Youtube/releases/download/v1.0.0/Youtube.Setup.x64.v1.0.0.exe)